Provider data retention policies: what API users should compare

 If you cannot get clear, documented answers to all five, the provider’s data governance is not transparent enough for a serious evaluation.

-What was checked: Public privacy policies, data processing agreements, API documentation and enterprise data sheets from OpenAI, Anthropic, Google and Mistral.
+- Sources consulted: Public privacy policies, data processing agreements, API documentation, and enterprise data sheets from OpenAI, Anthropic, Google, and Mistral; ICO guidance on AI and data protection

-Assumptions and limits: Provider policies change.
+- Assumptions: Provider policies change.
 Enterprise contracts differ from published terms.
-This is a comparison framework, not a legal analysis of any specific provider’s policy.
+This article provides a comparison framework, not a legal analysis of any specific provider’s policy.

 Change log